bic-berkeley/psych-214-fall-2016/_sources/test_one_voxel.txt

 :math:`\newcommand{Xmat}{\boldsymbol X} \newcommand{\bvec}{\vec{\beta}}`
 :math:`\newcommand{\bhat}{\hat{\bvec}} \newcommand{\yhat}{\hat{\yvec}}`

-As you will remember from :doc:`glm_intro`, our model is:
+As you will remember from `introduction to the general linear model`_, our model is:

 .. math::